k-karna/k-karna.github.io/about.md

 I am a graduate from **Northumbria University**, UK with **MSc Advanced Computer Science**.

-My area of interest lies in the field of Artificial Intelligence in general, and Deep Learning and Reinforcement Learning in particular.
-However, many of my chosen projects and the dissertation at University were focussed on applied machine learning, and NLP.
+Complex derivations and intuitive ideas in research methods were certainly a great inspiration to delve deeper into each concept of AI, to the level of atom.
+I, therefore, have improved heavily on my mathematical ability(statistics too) and it has helped me further study ``Computer Vision`` & ``Algorithms and Systems for Autonomous Vehicles`` from RGU and Umea University, alongside autodidactic Reinforcement Learning, Self-Supervised Learning, Uncertainty Quantification, etc.

-Currently, I'm living in *doldrum* and looking for a Research / PhD position.
+However, no research / PhD position secured yet to actually start working.

 Among other worldly things :

 I'm a huge fan of France24, DW News New channel, and DW Documentary (religiously watch F24 Debate with the host François Picard).
-Loves reading books - currently reading *In the Name of Rome*
+Loves reading books - although it appears now unprincipled whenever I pick a literature book instead of a literature to review.